jpclark6/reactrpg/README.md

 ## Where to check it out

-Faahtree can be found at [https://faahtree.com](https://faahtree.com)
+Faahtree can be found at [https://faahtree.com](https://faahtree.com) or [https://faahtree.firebaseapp.com](https://faahtree.firebaseapp.com).

 ## Motivation

 I was working on updating some of our React apps at work and I wanted some more practice with React since I mainly do back end work.
-I had been on a [litRPG](https://en.wikipedia.org/wiki/LitRPG) reading binge in my free time and thought it would be cool to have a basic app to mimic an RPG game in real life.
+I had been on a [LitRPG](https://en.wikipedia.org/wiki/LitRPG) reading binge in my free time and thought it would be cool to have a basic app to mimic an RPG game in real life.
 With that as motivation I decided to make a React/Redux app to do just that.
 I also wanted to play around with some tech I had never used so I also decided to use Firebase to host and the NoSQL Firestore as storage.

 ## Screenshots